Part-time Office Holder Background

 The Part-time Office Holder (PTOH) determination encompasses those office holders who are appointed to Commonwealth Government boards, councils and committees and who generally work on a part-time basis.

-The Tribunal is required to determine remuneration for offices that meet the definition of 'public office' in s.3(4) of the Remuneration Tribunal Act 1973.
-All offices which are established by a Commonwealth law (statutory offices) and appointments made under a Commonwealth law are under the determinative jurisdiction of the Tribunal.
-Other appointments made by the Governor-General or by a Minister of State which are formally referred in writing by the Minister responsible for the Remuneration Tribunal Act 1973, the Minister Assisting the Prime Minister for the Public Service, to the Tribunal's President, are also brought within the Tribunal's jurisdiction.
+The Remuneration Tribunal is required to determine remuneration for offices that meet the definition of 'public office' in section 3(4) of the Remuneration Tribunal Act 1973 (the Act).
+All offices which are established by a Commonwealth law (also called statutory offices) and appointments made under a Commonwealth law are in the determinative jurisdiction of the Tribunal.
+Other appointments made by the Governor-General or by a Minister of State are referred into the Tribunal's jurisdiction by the Minister responsible for the Act, the Minister for the Public Service.

-In setting remuneration for office holders, the Tribunal may take into consideration a range of information including but not limited to the workload and work value of the office, fees in the private sector, wage indices, other economic indices, rates set for other bodies, and the public interest and personal status involved in holding the office.
+In setting remuneration for office holders, the Tribunal may take into consideration a range of information.
+This includes but is not limited to the workload and work value of the office, fees in the private sector, wage indices, other economic indices, rates set for other bodies, and the public interest and personal status involved in holding the office.

-The PTOH Determination contains rates for 'offices not specified'.
-The responsible Minister may use the rates to establish appropriate remuneration for those offices which are in the Tribunal's jurisdiction and for which no individual determination of fees has been made by the Tribunal.
-The PTOH determination sets three categories of daily fees from which the Minister may choose the most appropriate.
+The PTOH determination contains rates for 'offices not specified'.
+The responsible Minister may use these rates for those offices which are in the Tribunal's jurisdiction and for which no individual determination of fees has been made by the Tribunal.

 Full-time Commonwealth employees

 In general, a full-time office holder does not receive remuneration in addition to that received for the full-time office when he or she undertakes any other Government board or committee work.